 Pause, then return slowly to your starting position.
 Now repeat with the other arm.
 Never swing the weights or use momentum to control them.
 Remember to pause and hold the dumbbell at the peak (top) point for a second before lowering that arm.

-Standing Dumbbell Lateral Raises – These hits your middle (deltoid) part of your shoulders.
+2. Standing Dumbbell Lateral Raises – These hit the middle (deltoid) part of your shoulders.
 The start position is the same as the first exercise.
 But this time, raise both dumbbells at the same time to your left and right sides until each arm is parallel with the ground.